jverzani/SymPyCore.jl/docs/src/introduction.md

 3PI/2 in u
 ```

-Infinite sets can have unions and intersections taken, but the SymPy methods must be called:
+Infinite sets can have unions and intersections taken:

 ```@repl introduction
 v = solveset(cos(x) ≧ 0)